maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

             return QtGui.QItemDelegate.createEditor(self, parent, option,
                                               index)
 The ``createEditor`` is called with an index object.
-Which is a class that is used by the QtGui.QStandardItemModel class to represent the data in a form the tree view can display it.
+Which is a class that is used by the ``QtGui.QStandardItemModel`` class to represent the data in a form the tree view can display it.

 In the implementation in ``jsonschematreemodel.py`` the items have the subschema describing themselves and their children stored in special data attributes.
-So we can use this to chose which editor to present the user depending of the type and role of the item on hand.
+We can use this to chose which editor to present to the user, depending of the type and role of the item on hand.
-Integers get a QtGui.QSpinBox, Enumerations get  QtGui.QComboBox to select one of the options.
+Integers get a ``QtGui.QSpinBox``, Enumerations get  ``QtGui.QComboBox`` to select one of the options.

 In case the item has ``File`` in the appinfo/editor field,